ayferness/reading-notes/class6.md

 5-  **Object** `let myVariable = document.querySelector('h1');` Means This can be anything.
 Everything in JavaScript is an object and can be stored in a variable.
 (All of the above examples too.)

+**NOTE:** Comments :Comments are snippets of text that can be added along with code.
+The browser ignores text marked as comments.

+`/*

+Everything in between is a comment.

+*/`